(Personal Capital is now Empower)

 Best Investment Tracking App

 Sites like Mint do allow you to link your investment accounts.
 But they don’t help you understand your asset allocation or investing expenses in any meaningful way.
-And that brings me to a site I’ve recently starting using called Personal Capital.
+And that brings me to a site I’ve recently starting using called Empower.

 - It automatically links to my investment accounts, keeping my holdings updated throughout the trading day;